Logo of the The Poor Swiss

 Finpension 3a is the best third pillar for long-term returns, with a high stock allocation and low fees.
 This is a great way to ensure your money is well invested until retirement.

 Finpension 3a is the best third pillar available for aggressive long-term investors.
 So, in 2021, I started investing my third pillar in Finpension 3a.
-As for 2023, I am still using them and have five portfolios with them.
+As of 2025, I am still using them, and I have five portfolios with them.

 For more information, you can read my review of Finpension 3a.